 Decades of research have consistently established the strong association between tobacco use and cancers of many sites.
 Specifically, cigarette smoking has been established as a cause of a range of cancers; including lung, oral cavity, esophageal, bladder, kidney, pancreatic, stomach, and cervical cancers, and acute myelogenous leukemia.
 The body of epidemiologic evidence confirming these associations is substantial.
 Further support is demonstrated by the lung cancer death rates in the United States, which have mirrored smoking patterns, with increases in smoking followed by dramatic increases in lung cancer death rates and, more recently, decreases in smoking followed by decreases in lung cancer death rates in men.
 As a single exposure that is relatively easy to measure accurately, this extensive body of evidence has led to the estimation that cigarette smoking causes 30% of all cancer deaths in the United States.
 Smoking avoidance and smoking cessation result in decreased incidence and mortality from cancer.
-(Refer to the PDQ summaries on Lung Cancer Prevention; Lung Cancer Screening; and Cigarette Smoking: Health Risks and How to Quit for more information.)
+For more information, see Lung Cancer Prevention; Lung Cancer Screening; and Cigarette Smoking: Health Risks and How to Quit.

 Globally, infectious agents have been estimated to cause about 13% of all cancer cases.
 Infection with an oncogenic strain of human papillomavirus (HPV) is considered a necessary event for subsequent cervical cancer, and vaccine-conferred immunity results in a marked decrease in precancerous lesions.
 Oncogenic strains of HPV are also linked with cancers of the penis, vagina, anus, and oropharynx.
 Other examples of infectious agents that cause cancer are hepatitis B and hepatitis C viruses (liver cancer), Epstein-Barr virus (Burkitt lymphoma), and Helicobacter pylori (gastric cancer).
 If an infectious agent is truly a cause of cancer, then efficacious, anti-infective interventions would be expected in most instances to be effective cancer-prevention interventions as has been shown in the case of HPV vaccination for the prevention of invasive cervical cancers.
-(Refer to the PDQ summaries on Cervical Cancer Prevention; Cervical Cancer Screening; Liver [Hepatocellular] Cancer Prevention; Liver [Hepatocellular] Cancer Screening; Stomach [Gastric] Cancer Prevention; and Oral Cavity, Oropharyngeal, Hypopharyngeal, and Laryngeal Cancers Prevention for more information.)
+For more information, see the following PDQ summaries:

 Radiation is energy in the form of high-speed particles or electromagnetic waves.
 Exposure to radiation, primarily UV radiation and ionizing radiation, is a clearly established cause of cancer.
 Exposure to solar UV radiation is the major cause of nonmelanoma skin cancers, which are by far the most common malignancies in human populations.